RafCarrasco/MauaNews/README.md

 # MauaNews
-Repositório dedicado a apresentação do Projeto Integrador do terceiro semestre do Instituto Mauá de Tecnologia.
+Repositório dedicado a apresentação do Projeto Integrador do quarto semestre do Instituto Mauá de Tecnologia.